-If an ccx-input-file with loads, boundary-conditions and sets was read read ccx-file inp then the loads and boundary-conditions are stored in automatically created sets which start with a leading '+'.
+If an ccx-input-file with loads, boundary-conditions and sets is read with a command like read ccx-file inp then the loads and boundary-conditions are stored in automatically created sets which start with a leading '+'.
 For example the ccx command 'BOUND-ARY' will trigger the creation of the set '+bou'.
 The ccx sets are stored in cgx sets of the same name.
 The load-values are stored in Datasets.

-The option "nom" (no-mesh)
+The option "nom" (no-mesh) can be used to speed up the reading of frd or inp formatted files like: